numbfrank/n8n-nodes-tuoni/README.md

 ## Usage

-1. Add the “Tuoni” node to a workflow and select your “Tuoni API” credential.
+1. Add the "Tuoni" node to a workflow and select your "Tuoni API - JWT Authentication API" credential.
 2. Choose a **Resource** (e.g., Agent, Command, Listener), then an **Operation** (e.g., Get All, Create, Update).
 3. Fill in required parameters based on the operation.
 4. Execute the workflow to interact with the Tuoni server.